autisticvegan/practice/my-website/docs/Amazon stories/important ones/Deliver Results.md

 ### Reflection:
 - A lot of people won't read emails or slack messages, which is understandable
-- Sometimes small things can have huge impact
+- Sometimes small things can have huge impact - try to go for 100x bets, as Bezos would say.

 ### 5 Whys:
 -

 ### Q&A: